pieroproietti/penguins-eggs/README.md

 The tool currently supports Debian, Devuan, Ubuntu, Arch, Manjaro, and their derivatives, across multiple architectures including amd64, i386, and arm64.

-From the release of version 9.6.x, Penguins’ Eggs is available as a [Debian package](https://sourceforge.net/projects/penguins-eggs/files/DEBS/), then was extended to Arch Linux creating the relative [PKGBUILD](https://aur.archlinux.org/packages/penguins-eggs), nowday eggs can remaster Alpine Linux, Fedora, openSuSE but this distros not have a package yet.
+From the release of version 9.6.x, Penguins’ Eggs is available as a [Debian package]https://penguins-eggs.net/basket/index.php?p=packages%2Fdebs), then was extended to Arch Linux creating the relative [PKGBUILD](https://aur.archlinux.org/packages/penguins-eggs), nowday eggs can remaster AlmaLinux, Fedora, openSuSE, RockyLinux.

 So, catering to a wide range of systems including PCs, older machines, and single-board ARM systems like the Raspberry Pi, across amd64, i386, and arm64 architectures.